Applying for college can be a long, arduous process.

 Let’s all take a moment and be honest with ourselves–we spend a lot of time browsing social media sites and quite a bit of that time consists of some hardcore creeping.
 I do it, you do it, and so does everyone else–including people you don’t want to be able to see everything.

-Here are 6 reasons you should clean up your profile before college:
+Here are 6 reasons you should clean up your social media before college:

 1. Admissions teams will google you